 About Middle Ridge Studio

-Middle Ridge Studio is a hidden gem nestled in the heart of California’s Diablo Mountain Range on the V6 Ranch, just outside the charming town of Parkfield.
-Conveniently located 35 miles from Paso Robles, 65 miles from San Luis Obispo, and a scenic three-and-a-half-hour drive from both Los Angeles and San Francisco, the studio offers a serene, distraction-free environment perfect for creativity to flourish.
+Middle Ridge Studio is a hidden gem on the Central Coast of California, tucked away on the V6 Ranch just outside of the tiny town of Parkfield.
+Conveniently located 35 miles from Paso Robles, 65 miles from San Luis Obispo, and a three-and-a-half-hour drive from both Los Angeles and San Francisco, the studio offers a serene, sustainable, distraction-free environment perfect for creativity to flourish.

 ABOUT THE V6 Ranch